briankrznarich/jmdictdb/tests/README.txt

 resources available to do the analysis and creation of mock objects required for "pure" unit tests.

-The testing infrastructure code is in this directory, the test modules in tests/, data for the tests in data/.
+The testing infrastructure code is in this directory.
+Tests are python modules in the tests/tests/ directory whose names start with either "test_' or "T".
+Test cases are methods in the test classes whose names start with "t".
+Data for the tests is in data/.

 Running tests
 =============